streme-fun/streme-contracts/v2_txns.md

 ### Streme Staking Valve

 The Staking Safety Valve is is closed (enabled) by default for newly deployed tokens.
-It can be closed by anyone if the liquidity threshold has been met.
+It can be opend by anyone if the liquidity threshold has been met.

 *Contract:* `STREME_STAKING_VALVE` ([source](contracts/extras/StremeStakingValve.sol))